The Biodiversity Net Gain Metric, a Developer’s Guide.

-We recommend consulting an expert ecologist, and optionally a landscape architect to advise you during the design process of the project.
-This is imperative in order to mitigate costs that can be incurred due to ecological features on-site which, if destroyed, would require significant extra cost and effort to increase the BNG.
-Baseline units and gains are determined by the use of the spreadsheet which gives a result based on the final design, and net change in biodiversity units.
+We recommend consulting an expert ecologist, and optionally a landscape architect to advise you during the project’s design process.
+Consulting an expert is necessary to mitigate costs that can be incurred due to the destruction of ecological features on-site.
+If such features are destroyed, significant extra cost and effort are required to then increase the BNG.
+Baseline units and gains are determined by the use of the spreadsheet which gives a result based on the final design and net change in biodiversity units.

 - Avoid harm.

 - Minimise harm